phfix/go-graphql-client/README.md

 }
 ```

-Variables get encoded as normal json.
-So if you supply a struct for a variable and want to rename fields, you can do this like that:
+Variables get encoded as normal JSON.
+So if you supply a struct for a variable and want to rename fields, you can do this like this:

 ```Go
 type Dimensions struct {
 	Width int `json:"ship_width"`,